-In connection with the audit of our financial statements for the fiscal years ended December 31, 2020 and December 31, 2021, during the course of preparing for our IPO, we identified material weaknesses in our internal controls over financial reporting.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of its annual or interim financial statements will not be prevented or detected on a timely basis.
+During the course of preparing for our March 2022 IPO, we identified material weaknesses in our internal controls over financial reporting.
+A material weakness is a deficiency, or a combination of deficiencies, in internal controls over financial reporting such that there is a reasonable possibility that a material misstatement of its annual or interim financial statements will not be prevented or detected on a timely basis.